MediaComem/comem-webdev/subjects/angular/README.md

-### Services
+## Services

-Let's do something more interesting: fetch some jokes on the internet.
+Let's do something more interesting: fetch some jokes from the internet.

 To do it "The Angular Way", we'll encapsulate that functionality into a **service**.